japandotorg/shinku/README.md

             <br><br>
             You can use this to read things like bot logs or source files in your project.
             <h4>&gt; <code>shinku curl &lt;url&gt;</code></h4>
-            This command reads text from a URL and attempts to detect encoding and language, similar to <code>jsk cat</code>.
+            This command reads text from a URL and attempts to detect encoding and language, similar to <code>shin cat</code>.
             <br><br>
             You can use this to display contents of files online, for instance, the <code>message.txt</code> files created when a message is too long, or raw files from paste sites.
             <br><br>